 It doesn’t have to be more complicated than this.

-The last step in the process is to make sure you’re getting the most bang for your marketing buck.
+The last step of Facebook advertising for contractors helps you get the most bang for your marketing buck.

 Truth is, even if you’ve followed the first 3 steps of this Facebook advertising for contractors gameplan to the letter, the majority of people that see your ad just won’t take you up on your offer.